wachjose88/raspberrypi-pico-projects/README.md

 blink.
 - **Button LED Toggle**: This is a very simple project for the Raspberry Pi Pico.
 It switches the integrated LED on and off if a physical button is pressed.
+- **Distance Sensor HC-SR04**: This is a library and its usage for the distance sensor HC-SR04.
+It measures the distance by using ultrasonic sounds.